-I absolutely love this post by The Healthy Home Economist and this post by Food Renegade.
-It includes links for where to buy such things as quality supplements, healthy cooking oils, meat & seafood, skincare products, etc. I use many of the products listed in these posts, such as zuzu makeup, primal pit paste deodorant, and coconut ghee.
+I like this post by The Healthy Home Economist and this post by Food Renegade.
+It includes links for where to buy such things as quality supplements, healthy cooking oils, meat & seafood, skincare products, etc.

-If you're in the New Orleans area, I highly recommend Cleaver and Co. for sourcing quality, local, pastured meats.
-We get most of our pork products from here, as they have a good relationship with the farmers and ensure the pigs are raised humanely and are pastured.
-I was impressed to see that Rouses now carries local, grass-fed meat.
-Whole Foods is a good choice, too, but their meat products aren't usually from Louisiana and sometimes their selection of grass-fed or pastured chicken and beef can be limited.
+I was impressed to see that a lot of local stores including Rouses now carries local, grass-fed meat.
+Whole Foods is a good choice, too, but their seafood products aren't usually from Louisiana and sometimes their selection of grass-fed or pastured chicken and beef can be limited.
 You can generally find gulf seafood in any store.
 We are lucky that gulf seafood is plentiful here and we can find gulf shrimp, fish, oysters, and lake crabs almost anywhere.
 I buy my shrimp from Rouses in the frozen section.
 Try not to eat imported or farmed shrimp or seafood which can be full of toxins, antibiotics, and isn't inspected properly.
 When you go out to eat, if the menu doesn't say "Gulf fish" or "Gulf seafood" it is probably imported and a bad choice.

 Lamb is often a good choice anywhere you go, even if it's not local or doesn't specifically say organic or grass-fed, because lamb feed-lots don't exist, and much of the lamb products in stores are from New Zealand, where they are raised on pasture.